 “The plot is incoherent and never gripped me during the time I wasted with this wannabe detective game.”

 The gameplay of "L.A.
-Noire" is centered around detective work, requiring players to investigate crime scenes, gather clues, and interrogate suspects using a unique facial recognition mechanic to determine truthfulness.
-While the game offers a compelling narrative and innovative mechanics, many players find the gameplay repetitive and the driving and shooting mechanics lackluster compared to other Rockstar titles.
-Overall, it is praised for its storytelling and atmosphere, but criticized for its pacing and some clunky mechanics, making it a mixed experience for those seeking engaging gameplay.
+Noire" is centered around detective work, requiring players to investigate crime scenes, gather clues, and interrogate suspects using a unique facial expression mechanic to determine truthfulness.
+While the game offers a compelling narrative and innovative mechanics, many players find the gameplay repetitive and formulaic, with driving and combat elements lacking polish compared to other Rockstar titles.
+Overall, the game is praised for its storytelling and atmosphere, but its gameplay can feel tedious and slow, especially over extended play sessions.

 “Detective work is at the center of gameplay; you must carefully examine clues and link evidence in order to solve cases.”